-While researchers have established that both hereditary and environmental factors influence a person’s risk for developing pulmonary hypertension, no one is certain why some people get PH and some people don’t.
-Most scientists believe pulmonary hypertension is most likely caused by a combination of inherited and environmental factors.
+Although researchers have established that both hereditary and environmental factors influence a person’s risk of developing PH, no one is certain why some people get PH and others don’t.
+Most scientists believe PH is most likely caused by a combination of inherited and environmental factors.

-In general, risk for pulmonary hypertension rises with age.
+In general, the risk of PH rises with age.
 However, even children can develop PH.
-Women 2.5 times more likely to develop PAH than men, especially during their childbearing years.
+Women are 2.5 times more likely to develop PAH than men, especially during their childbearing years.

-In some people, pulmonary hypertension – specifically pulmonary arterial hypertension – is directly caused by genetic variants inherited from one’s parents.
+In some people, PH — specifically PAH — is directly caused by genetic variants inherited from one’s parents.
 In these cases, genes cause an overgrowth of cells in the pulmonary arteries that narrows the arteries and causes hypertension.
-For this reason, having family members with PH raises your risk for developing pulmonary hypertension yourself.
-In other people, PAH may be directly caused by a sporadic (random) genetic mutation not present in one’s parents.
+For this reason, having family members with PH raises your risk of developing PH.
+In other people, PAH may be directly caused by a random genetic mutation that their parents do not have.

 For others with PH, genes inherited from parents may not cause PH directly, but a wide range of genetic variants may predispose you to develop the condition when exposed to environmental factors.
-Most researchers believe that many genes influence the risk for developing pulmonary hypertension and the severity of their PH.
+Most researchers believe that many genes influence the risk of developing PH and the severity of their PH.

-Some people are born with congenital heart defects that increase their risk for developing pulmonary hypertension later on.
+Some people are born with congenital heart defects that increase their risk of developing PH later on.

-Living at high altitudes can cause some people to develop pulmonary hypertension due to chronic hypoxia (low oxygen).
+Living at high altitudes can cause some people to develop PH because of chronic hypoxia (low oxygen).
 Oxygen levels fall as elevation increases.
 Different elevations may be problematic for different people.

-In women who are predisposed to develop pulmonary hypertension, the risk for developing PH may be higher during pregnancy.
+In those who are predisposed to develop PH, the risk for developing PH may be higher during pregnancy.

-Drugs and toxins that can cause associated pulmonary hypertension include:
+Drugs and toxins that can cause associated PH include: